 In the lowest levels of the atmosphere, distinct shifts in surface cyclone locations are noted in composites of SLP (Figure 4.46).
 Surface cyclone activity is focused in an area from Kansas northeastward to Wisconsin in LN conditions.
 Low-level jet streams also exhibit a distinct northward shift during LN conditions (Figure 4.47.a and 4.47.b), monthly anomalies of 850 hPa meridional wind are also maximized across the Great Plains during LN conditions (Figure 4.48), and distinct northward shifts in instability (i.e., lifted index; Figure 4.49) and low-level shear (Figure 4.50) are also noted especially from Nebraska eastward to northern Ohio.
 During EN conditions, some composites indicate surface cyclones farther southeast across Kentucky, southeastern Missouri, and Pennsylvania.
 Each of these atmospheric shifts are among the most dramatic ENSO-influenced shifts documented by this research and support increased tornado activity across the entire U.S., particularly across the central/northern Great Plains and areas to the east across Indiana and western Ohio.

 Although ENSO-related shifts in upper-level wind maxima (indicated by maximum 300 hPa wind in composites; Figures 4.51.a and 4.51.b) aren’t as distinct as in previous months, there are particularly important shifts involving the enhancement of the upper-level jet (and associated deep-layer vertical wind shear; Figure 4.52) that has an impact on tornado outbreaks across the southern tier of the U.S. from Texas to Alabama.
 On a monthly time scale, some shift in wind anomalies at 300 hPa as a function of ENSO are apparent (Figure 4.53), particularly in the eastern Pacific east of Hawaii

+and also across Mexico.
+Geopotential height anomalies at 300 hPa and 500 hPa (Figures 4.54 and 4.55) suggest favorable patterns for tornado